How Often Should You Wash Your Face?

 Is there such a thing as washing your face too much?

 There certainly is such a thing as overwashing.
-Dr. Gohara says washing your face more than you should is worse than not cleansing at all because you risk compromising your natural skin barrier, which is “what protects your skin and keeps water locked in and irritants out.”
+Dr. Gohara said washing your face more than you should is worse than not cleansing at all because you risk compromising your natural skin barrier, which is “what protects your skin and keeps water locked in and irritants out.”

 What are the effects of overwashing?
 It can cause irritation, making your skin dry, rough, and red.
-“When it comes to overwashing, if your skin has that squeaky clean, tight feeling, that means you overdid it,” she says.
+“When it comes to overwashing, if your skin has that squeaky clean, tight feeling, that means you overdid it,” she said.
 “That’s your skin barrier’s SOS to you saying, ‘I’m damaged.’”

 Are makeup wipes really that bad?

 While beloved by some for their convenience, makeup wipes aren’t exactly ideal for your skin or for the environment.
 Some contain a host of potentially bothersome ingredients like formaldehyde-releasing chemicals and emulsifiers.
-Dr. Loretta says even the act of rubbing your face with one can have an irritating effect on the skin.
+Dr. Loretta said even the act of rubbing your face with one can have an irritating effect on the skin.

 But compared to not washing your face, both dermatologists agree that wipes can be a great option.
 “If you have the opportunity to wash your face with a regular cleanser, you should.
-But if you’re not going to do anything, then I’d rather you use a makeup wipe than nothing at all,” says Dr. Gohara.
+But if you’re not going to do anything, then I’d rather you use a makeup wipe than nothing at all,” said Dr. Gohara.

 What should we use to cleanse the eye area?
 Something you’ve most likely already got in your medicine cabinet.
-“For that area, you can use a little Vaseline,” Dr. Gohara tells us.
+“For that area, you can use a little Vaseline,” Dr. Gohara said.
 The product provides plenty of lubrication, and its mineral oils easily break down mascara or liner, cutting down on the amount of rubbing you’ll need to remove them.
-“Vaseline’s really good because the eye area is usually the hardest area to get makeup off,” she says, “and you can definitely give yourself broken capillaries and dark circles if you’re scrubbing off your eye makeup.”
+“Vaseline’s really good because the eye area is usually the hardest area to get makeup off,” she said, “and you can definitely give yourself broken capillaries and dark circles if you’re scrubbing off your eye makeup.”

 Vaseline